COVID-19 Update January 2021

 We hope you are all keeping safe and well.
-As we start to see the easing of restrictions, we are sure that our patients, old and new, will have questions regarding their eye care under these new conditions.
+With a new lockdown in force, we are sure that our patients, old and new, will have questions regarding their eye care under these new conditions.

 Andrew Jelley Opticians has remained open throughout the Covid19 pandemic to give advice, repair spectacles, and see patients for Emergency, Urgent and Essential Eye care as per the guidelines set by our professional bodies.

-However, things are not ‘back to normal’ just yet!
+All Covid-19 safety measures and protocols are still very much in place.
 When you come to visit, you will see we have made changes to the way the practices look and operate to keep our patients and staff as safe as possible.

 If you are having problems with your vision, or feel that your spectacles need changing and you require an eye examination, please contact us via telephone or email: